stevkazt/comfytech-research-hub/AI_INSTRUCTIONS.md

 ## 🎯 Project Purpose

-Product Research Hub is a lightweight HTML/CSS/JS product research tool.
+Comfytech Research Hub is a lightweight HTML/CSS/JS product research tool.
 All instructions here are designed to:
 - Help Claude assist with code reliably
 - Keep the project modular and maintainable
 - Reduce context confusion in AI tasks